SiloCityLabs/lochnas/README.md

 */5 * * * * wget --output-document=/dev/null --quiet 'https://cloud.domain.com/cron.php'
 ```

-#### Optional GUI
+#### GUI (Optional)

 A friend of mine actually wanted a interface as he is not very good at linux.
 You can follow this [guide](https://linuxconfig.org/install-gui-on-ubuntu-server-18-04-bionic-beaver) to setup a small gui to use.
 I recommend Mate.
-I will not walk trhough installing this for my own server as I did not install it for myself.
+I will not walk through installing this for my own server as I did not install it for myself.
 I preffer to keep the base OS as clean as possible.

 ## License